AnthonyEdvalson/redditmap/README.md

 **Subreddits:** Also called "subs", are communities that are built around a particular topic.
 They range from memes, to personal finance, to stamp collecting.
 Users can then post on a subreddit about that topic.

-**Subscribers:** Users who are interested in a particular subreddit can subscribe to them to see new posts on that subreddit
+**Subscribers:** Users who are interested in a particular subreddit can subscribe to them to see new posts on that subreddit.

 ## Data Collection
-The goal of the data collection phase is to get all information needed to calculate the relatedness of two subreddits.
+The goal of the data collection phase is to get all information needed to calculate the relatedness of all pairs subreddits.
-The way I did this is a recursive search over all of Reddit, the rough outline is the following:
+The way I did this, is a recursive search over all of Reddit, the rough outline is the following:

 1. Get information about a subreddit
 2. Find users that have recently interacted with that subreddit